robertoquijanol/rqpackage/README.md

 Create R package for Intro to Data Science class.

-Contain the fbind function that concatenates two character vectors.
+Contains the fbind function that concatenates two character vectors.